 While overall U.S. dollar corporate spreads tightening underperformed the corporate bond spreads tightening in Canada, long U.S. corporate spreads outperformed long corporate spreads in Canada.
 This long part of the curve is where the Fund has most of its active U.S. dollar corporate positions.
 In addition to the U.S. long corporate outperforming, the cross-currency swaps used to hedge the Fund’s U.S. dollar bonds also contributed to its outperformance.

 The duration and credit quality was kept relatively close to the benchmark.

-The portfolio was relatively diversified across the Federal, Provincial, and Corporate sectors.
+The portfolio was relatively diversified across the federal, provincial, and corporate sectors.
 The Fund’s federal and provincial bonds exposures were underweight relative to the benchmark, and corporate bonds were overweight.
-The corporate bond overweight was largest in the insurance sector with a bias toward higher-quality U.S. dollar issuers.
-The portfolio was overweight inflation-linked bonds by approximately 7%.
+The largest corporate sector overweight was to industrial, where the portfolio manager is using the U.S. dollar corporate market to access high-quality issuers like Microsoft and Apple.
+The portfolio was overweight inflation-linked bonds by approximately 7% relative to its benchmark.

-The portfolio is overweight the 10 and 20-year sector of the yield curve.
+The portfolio is overweight the 10 and 30-year term of the yield curve relative to its benchmark.

-The portfolio's overall credit quality was in line with that of its benchmark.
-The overweight in "A" credit was driven primarily by an overweight to corporate bonds, such as utilities.
+The portfolio’s overall credit quality was in line with that of its benchmark.
+The overweight in “A” credit is driven primarily by an overweight to corporate bonds, such as utilities.